By 2021, marketers will spend 75% of the total marketing budget on digital marketing itself (Salesforce research).

 Both platforms are diverse and work differently in the online advertising system.
 So, the argument over DMP vs DSP continues.

-Channel Your Attention Towards Differences Between DMP vs DSP
+Channel Your Attention Towards Difference Between DMP vs DSP

 According to Econsultancy study, 68% of digital marketers believe that DMPs have the potential to reshape programmatic advertising in future.